I'm Felipe.

 Still no daily driver keyboard though.
 Parts are here now, so the excuse is gone.

-Build Log
+Dev Log

-Stage 1: Design and Generation — Done
+Entry 1: Design and Generation

 Two weeks of tweaking generate_configuration_mklasklasd.py.
 Column offsets tuned to my finger lengths, thumb cluster angles dialed in, OLED clip mount configured, EXTERNAL controller tray for the RP2040.
 Generated the OpenSCAD files, added the custom OLED housing and encoder mount on top.

-Stage 2: Printing — Done
+Entry 2: Printing

 Both halves printed in matte black at 0.08mm layer height on the Bambu Lab A1.
 Three failed attempts before clean results: one layer shift, one adhesion failure overnight, one deliberate reprint after changing a detail.